ChaseTramel/react-study-plans/README.md

-# react-study-plans
+# React Study Plans
 A series of study plans to prepare anyone for a React developer job.
-Includes [React itself](https://github.com/ChaseTramel/react-study-plans/blob/main/react-plan.md), [soft skills](https://github.com/ChaseTramel/react-study-plans/blob/main/soft-skills.md), and interview prep
+Includes [React itself](https://github.com/ChaseTramel/react-study-plans/blob/main/react-plan.md), [soft skills](https://github.com/ChaseTramel/react-study-plans/blob/main/soft-skills.md), and interview prep.
+Feel free to make a pull request or email me at [chasetramel@hey.com](mailto:chasetramel@hey.com) if you have any resources to add.